WebAssembly/spec/spectec/test-prose/TEST.md

   - the limits limits_1 matches the limits limits_2.

 Tagtype_sub
-- the memory type deftype_1 matches the memory type deftype_2 if:
+- the tag type deftype_1 matches the tag type deftype_2 if:
   - deftype_1 matches deftype_2.
   - deftype_2 matches deftype_1.